Skip to main content

 Final Verdict for Developers

 For production AI pipelines and RAG systems, BlazeDocs delivers the cleanest output with minimal post-processing.
-The 95%+ accuracy from Mistral OCR means your embeddings and retrievals work better.
+The benchmarked OCR accuracy (see PDF Parser Arena) from Mistral OCR means your embeddings and retrievals work better.

 For self-hosted requirements, Docling and Marker are solid open-source options—but expect to spend time on setup and cleanup.